Preventative Dentistry in St. Charles, MO

 - Bad breath – Commonly caused by an accumulation of food particles or bacterial waste in the mouth but can also point to more serious medical disorders surrounding lack of oral hygiene.

-- Increased sensitivity – This usually has to do with enamel breaking down and wearing away, which intern exposes nerve endings that can cause an increase in pain or tenderness.
+- Increased sensitivity – This usually has to do with enamel breaking down and wearing away, which in turn exposes nerve endings that can cause an increase in pain or tenderness.

 - Gum disease – Also referred to as Periodontitis, this is an infection that damages soft tissue in your mouth and destroys the bones that support your teeth.